pollev/Kringlecon-2-Turtle-Doves/index.md

 The immediate thing to try would be "1337" (or 'leet').
 However this number is not prime.
 We could solve this challenge by grabbing a list of primes from the internet and removing all entries that have a digit not equal to 1, 3 or 7.
 We could then remove all entries that do not have a duplicate digit.
 We can then just write a script to try all the remaining possibilities.

-Or you could do what we did, try the first options that came to your mind, one of them being '7331' (the reverse of 1337) and get lucky.
+Or you could do what we did, try the first options that come to your mind, one of them being '7331' (the reverse of 1337) and get lucky.
 ![keypad](images/keypad_code.png)

 That's all there is to this challenge, we do however find a little easter egg on the wall inside the dorm after we enter the now unlocked door.
 It seems the ElfU students need a reminder sometimes and have written the code down on the wall.